On reduction and normalization in the computational core: Returning a Value

-\subsection{Observational equivalence}
+\subsection{Observational Equivalence}

-In this section we summarize some consequences of \Cref{thm:values}.
-We recast the notion of observational equivalence introduced by Plotkin for CbV $\lam$-calculus in $\lc$.
-Informally, two terms are observationally equivalent if they can be substituted for each other in all contexts without observing any difference in their behavior For a computation $M$, the “behavior” of interest here is if the term returns a value.
-As we have seen, if $M$ is a program, then $M$ returns a value whenever its evaluation by $\wredbv$ terminates.
-We write this $M\Downarrow$ (the evaluation of $M$ halts).
-Since $\wredx{\betac}$ is a deterministic reduction, halting is deterministic.
+We now adapt the notion of observational equivalence, introduced in \cite{Plotkin'75} for the CbV $\lam$-calculus, to $\lc$.
+Informally, two terms are observationally equivalent if they can be substituted for each other in all contexts without observing any difference in their behavior.
+For a computation $M$ in $\lc$, the ``behavior'' of interest is \emph{returning a value}: $M \redlc^* \oc V$ for some value $V$, also noted $M \Downarrow$.